graeme-winter/dials_tutorials/necat-2025/README.md

 Writing experiments to imported.expt
 ```

+If you do this, some of the numbers below will be a bit different but the flow will be the same.
 This is printed to the screen but also written to `dials.import.log` - this is helpful when trying to work out what happened later on.
 Here we see we found 1,800 images forming a single sweep - consistent and therefore reassuring.
 The most useful things to do now are (i) look at the images and (ii) find spots.
 Looking at the images is easy enough:

 ```bash
 dials.image_viewer imported.expt